werdrew/weight-a-minute/README.md

 ### Run it

 ```
-git clone git@github.com:werdrew/weight-a-minute.git
+$ git clone git@github.com:werdrew/weight-a-minute.git
-cd weight-a-minute
+$ cd weight-a-minute
+$ ./build
-docker-compose up -d
+$ docker-compose up -d
 ```

+`./build` will build the Docker images for the frontend and backend. `docker-compuse up -d` will start the application.
 Access the site at `localhost:5000`, or whatever port the frontend is running on.

+`./build -f` will force the Docker images to be rebuilt if any changes are made to the codebase.

+`api/data` is a persistent volume, so that the db doesn't get overwritten between image builds.

 ### Set as your browser homepage?